IRL2/nanover-docs/source/tutorials/fundamentals.rst

 via the command line
 ####################

-Once you have the ``nanover-server`` package installed in your conda environment, you will be able to run the ``nanover-omni`` command to run a server.
+Once you have the ``nanover-server`` package installed in your conda environment, you will be able to use the ``nanover-omni`` command to run a server.
 This server can take any of the following: